 2019 went to another piano concerto, Dmitry Shostakovich’s Piano Concerto No. 2 (2nd movement).

-Dvorak’s Cello Concerto in B minor became my favorite cello concerto.
+In 2020 I turned to Antonin Dvorak.
+His Cello Concerto in B minor became my favorite cello concerto.
 Dvorak, a Czech composer, wrote this concerto in New York City in 1894.
 I’d argue it is more American than Dvorak’s New World Symphony (which is supposed to be his “American” symphony).
 If you listen to it carefully, you’ll hear Western melodies, with wagons moving over the prairie.
 The performance by Jacqueline Du Pre is near and dear to my heart.

 Then in December 2020 I stumbled onto Dvorak’s Serenade for Strings, which he composed in less than two weeks in May 1873.
 I listened to it nonstop for a month.